mohammed1006/darknet/README.md

-Bulk processing of an inputlist of images and an output json-formatted file containing all darknet yolo predictions of all images.
+Bulk processing of an input file containing image paths into a json-formatted output file containing all darknet yolo predictions of all the input images.

 Based on AlexeyAB's darknet fork: